All Episodes

 Don't you worry about a thing.

-Uh by the way, that's less than half of what the United States federal budget spends in a single year.
+By the way, that's less than half of what the United States federal budget spends in a single year.

-So you don't have to worry about anything, because we'll still get to enjoy the seven billion dollars of savings in fiscal year twenty twelve, and it won't matter that we've added another half trillion dollars to the budget uh because uh in 2021, uh John Kerry and the Super Friends of the Super Congress Super Committee will announce that they've managed to claw back half a trillion dollars in 2021.
+And it won't matter that we've added another half trillion dollars to the budget because in 2021, John Kerry and the super friends of the Super Congress Supercommittee will announce that they've managed to claw back half a trillion dollars in 2021.

 Pass this bill!

-I demand I'm calling upon you to pass this bill, pass this bill before the next time I say pass this bill, pass this bill or the bill gets it.
+I demand, I'm calling upon you to pass this bill, pass this bill before the next time I say pass this bill, pass this bill, or the bill gets it.

-I'm not I mean it this time.
+I'm not, I mean it this time, pass this bill.

-There is no bill, and there is no money to pay for the bill.
+There is no bill and there is no money to pay for the bill.

 There's nothing.

-There's no oh sorry, I'm laughing at him.
+Oh, sorry, I'm laughing at him.

 I'm laughing at him.

-The president gave one of the most impassioned speeches of his lifetime, and all Republicans did was laugh at him.
+The president gave one of the most impassioned speeches of his lifetime.

-Uh you should pass this jobs plan right away, said Obama.
+You should pass this jobs plan right away, said Obama.

 Senators Bob Corker and Lindsey Graham chuckled.

-Now that's okay.
+Now, that's okay.

-That's mildly disrespectful, the chuckle.
+That's mildly disrespectful.

 A titter is okay.